-A breast prosthesis is an artificial breast form used to restore shape when some or all of the breast has been removed.
-A prosthesis fits in a bra cup with or without a specially formed ‘pocket’ to replace all or part of the breast that has been removed.
+A breast prosthesis is an artificial breast form that fits in your bra cup with or without a specially formed ‘pocket’ to replace all or part of the breast that has been removed.

 For some women, wearing a prosthesis may be a temporary choice before they have reconstruction at a later date.
 Other women may choose not (or be unable) to have breast reconstruction and they may find wearing a prosthesis an effective and suitable long-term choice.